Oklahoma City Thunder (31-24, 12-15 away)

 The Lakers aren’t a very good defensive team, they’re giving up 109.7 points per game, second worst in the NBA.
 For that reason, when the Lakers score under 100 points, they’re 3-13.
 That’s key for the Thunder.
 Gotta hit 100 and keep the Lakers from doing that.

 Before dominating win over the Warriors, Russell Westbrook had been riding the struggle bus.
 He was shooting only 41.1 percent and 5.4 turnovers per game.
 His scoring was down by almost two full points and the Thunder had gone 2-3 over that stretch.
 The Thunder need Westbrook to do his thing.
 When the Thunder win, Westbrook is averaging 25.5 points and shooting over 46 percent.
 That’s what the Thunder need.
 Get back to being Aggressive-brook.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!